RivaBarney/daoforum-miniapp/README.md

 - Run any available checks or tests.
 - Keep formatting consistent with the existing code.
 - Include a clear description of the change.

+## Troubleshooting

+If installation fails, verify that the correct package manager is being used.

+If a command is missing, inspect the project configuration for available scripts.

+If the app does not start, check environment requirements and local configuration.